 - Travel insurance.
 With the right kind of travel insurance, you can have access to emergency money to deal with lost and misplaced baggage, flight cancellations and delays, as well as unexpected medical expenses.

 Western Union/MoneyGram branches in Georgia

-Western Union and MoneyGram have a number of cash pickup centres in Georgia.
-Collecting money from any of these centres requires that your recipient present a valid reference number along with a suitable form of ID, such as a passport or a driver’s license.
+Western Union and MoneyGram have a number of cash pick-up centres in Georgia.
+Collecting money from any of these centres requires that your recipient present a valid reference number along with a suitable form of ID, such as a passport or a driver’s licence.
 If the transfer involves a large sum, consider calling in advance to verify the availability of the funds.
-We have listed some cash pickup locations in Georgia below.
+We have listed some cash pick-up locations in Georgia below.

 Varketili Ul 3 Ploschad 14 430Tbilisi+995-322-922922Open 9:30am to 9pm, Monday to Sunday